altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/riscfree-linux-app-debug/ug-riscfree-linux-app-debug-agx5e-premium-065b.md

 * Serial terminal on Host PC, connected over USB, showing the Linux Console
 * Ashling RiscFree running on Host PC, communicating Linux over the network

+> *Note*: For the Linux terminal, SSH could also be used instead of serial over USB, provided the IP address of the board is identified first.
 > *Note*: For debugging Linux applications, we do not use a JTAG connection.
 Instead the debugger connects to the GDB server running on the board, over Ethernet.

 ### Prerequisites